wpmetabox/docs/_docs/creating-meta-boxes.md

 `default_hidden`|Hide the meta box by default (`true` or `false`)?
 The meta box can be toggled using the checkbox option in screen Help (on the top right).
 Optional.
 Default `false`.
 `autosave`|Auto save the custom fields' values (like post content and title)?
 Optional.
 Default: `false`.
 `media_modal`|Add custom fields to media modal when viewing/editing an attachment.
 Works only when `post_types` is or contains `attachment`.
 Optional.
 Default `false`.
+`class`|Custom CSS class for the meta box wrapper.
+Optional.
 `fields`|Array of fields.
 See section below.

 {% include alert.html type="info" content="Because of some limitations in the media modal, only simple fields such as text, select, radio, checkbox work.
 Other fields that require custom JavaScript don't work, unfortunately." %}